rage/programming-23/data/faq.md

 We would be very grateful if you'd let us know through the course support channels or via email to course maintainers at ohjelmoinnin-mooc@helsinki.fi.
 Thank you!

-## Participating in the course through Open University in Finland
+<span class="h2">Participating from educational institutions in Finland</span>

-<notice>The questions below are relevant mainly to participants taking the course in Finland through Open University.</notice>
+<notice>The questions below are relevant mainly to participants who are enrolled in a Finnish university or other educational institution.</notice>

 ### I don't know how to enrol, can I still start the course?

 Yes you can!
-You do not need to enrol to start, or in fact even to complete the course.
-After the course is finished, you will be emailed instructions for receiving credits for the course through the University of Helsinki Open University.
+You do not need to enrol to start, or, in fact, even to complete the course.
+After the course is finished, you will be emailed instructions for receiving credits for the course.

 ### Can I receive official study credits for this course?

 At the end of the course you will need to take part in the course exam.
-If you receive a passing grade, you will be able to get study credits through the University of Helsinki Open University.
-See the [Grading and exams](/grading-and-exams) page for more details.
+If you receive a passing grade, you will be able to get study credits.
+See the [Grading and exams](/grading-and-exams) page for more details about grading.

+At the moment study credits are available only to students who are either a) enrolled at the University of Helsinki, b) have a Finnish social security number c) have a Finnish bank account with active online banking codes.
+Any one of the three should suffice.

+We are working on making credits available to a wider audience, but in the meantime, you will receive a certificate for succesfully completing the course.

 ### Can my study credits be transferred to my home institution?

-If you obtain a passing grade for the course, you will receive study credits through the University of Helsinki Open University.
-A transcript of your studies will likely suffice for credit transfer at your home institution, but please check this from the study counsellors at your home institution.
+If you obtain a passing grade for the course, you will receive study credits through the University of Helsinki.
+A transcript of your studies will likely suffice for credit transfer at your home institution, but please check this with the study counsellors at your home institution.

+If you are unable to receive study credits for the course (see the question above), you will still receive a certificate for completing the course.
+Please check with the study counsellors at your home institution if they have a process for awarding credits based on the certificate.

 ### Do I need to have a University of Helsinki user account?